How to Elope in Olympic National Park | The Ultimate Guide (Updated for 2026)

 The Best Elopement Timeline

 As an example, here are a few ideas for your elopement timeline.
-As part of my service, I create a schedule tailored specifically for you based on your preferences and needs.
+As part of my service, I create a schedule tailored specifically to you based on your preferences and needs.

 4-hour Elopement Timeline

-4.15 pm: Photographer arrival time to the cabin at Lake Crescent Lodge
+4.15 pm: Photographer's arrival at the cabin at Lake Crescent Lodge

 4.20 pm - 4.40 pm: First Look at the lodge

-4.50 pm - 5.50 pm: Hike to the waterfall + pictures while exploring the forest
+4.50 pm - 5.50 pm: Hike to the waterfall + photos while exploring the forest

 6.45 pm - 7.00 pm: Buffer time before the ceremony